• Latest

 Inside the museum of natural history

-Established in 1861 as a stunning illustration of Victorian neo-Gothic construction, the Museum of Natural History in Oxford contains the university’s significant collections of zoological and geological specimens.
+Established in 1861 as a stunning illustration of Victorian neo-Gothic construction, the Museum of Natural History in Oxford contains the university’s significant zoological and geological specimen collections.

 Highlights